 Data orchestration is essentially the undoing of data silos so that your data isn't fragmented and can be accessed quickly.
-Theoretically, if a company managed their data well enough, they wouldn’t need data orchestration.
+Theoretically, if a company managed their data well enough, they wouldn’t need data orchestration and could meet all their data needs independently.
 But managing data “well enough” is rarely practical, because of the speed at which technology changes and many companies take a big data approach that leads to siloed data and fragmented systems.

 Alluxio estimates that data technology goes through major changes every 3 - 8 years.
 That means a 21-year-old company might have gone through 7 different data management systems since their inception — leaving data scattered across 7 different systems.
 And you can either keep your data scattered across all of those systems, or catch up with orchestration.

 Data orchestration is the best option for most companies with multiple data systems because it doesn’t require any massive migrations or extra storage locations for your data, which can sometimes leave you with just another data silo.